Mimicking quantum correlation of a long-range Hamiltonian by finite-range interactions: Abstract

 \section{Abstract}

-The quantum long-range extended Ising model possesses several striking features which cannot be observed in the corresponding short-range model.
+The quantum long-range extended Ising model possesses several striking features that cannot be observed in the corresponding short-range model.
 We report that the pattern obtained from the entanglement between any two arbitrary sites of the long-range model can be mimicked by the model having a finite range of interactions provided the interaction strength is moderate.
-On the other hand, we illustrate that when the interactions are strong, entanglement distribution in the long-range model does not match with the class of a few-range interacting model.
-We also show that the monogamy score of entanglement is in a good agreement with the behavior of pairwise entanglement.
-Specifically, it saturates when the entanglement in the finite-range Hamiltonian behaves similarly with the long-range model while it decays algebraically otherwise.
+On the other hand, we illustrate that when the interactions are strong, the entanglement distribution in the long-range model does not match the class of a model with a few interactions.
+We also show that the monogamy score of entanglement is in good agreement with the behavior of pairwise entanglement.
+Specifically, it saturates when the entanglement in the finite-range Hamiltonian behaves similarly to the long-range model, while it decays algebraically otherwise.